Skip to main content

 • Research Administration: ATP will standardize the core research administration processes, from proposal development and pre-award requirements through post-award financial management and reporting, by modernizing our electronic systems and processes.

 ATP's Communications Team is developing a series of short explainer videos that will be shared with you as they become available.
 Check out the first video "ATP: What's It All About?", which is live on the ATP website.
+You can also see up-to-date news on the Workday blog.

 Why ATP?

 Campuses across the Universities of Wisconsin rely on outdated, disconnected technology and supplemental systems to complete vital administrative processes and tasks.
 This creates security risks, limits our access to reliable data, increases staff burden, and hinders the UW from fulfilling its mission.
+Workday will streamline and simplify administrative functions, provide a better user experience for administrative staff, ensure trustworthy data to inform decision-making, and reduce risk related to audits and information security.

 Members include: